igorcmoura/anitopy/README.rst

 Options
 -------

-The :code:`parse` function can receive the parameter :code:`options`.
+The :code:`parse` function can receive the :code:`options` parameter.
 E.g.:

 .. code-block:: python